github-aws-runners/terraform-aws-github-runner/README.md

 Downloading the GitHub Action Runner distribution can be occasionally slow (more than 10 minutes).
 Therefore a lambda is introduced that synchronizes the action runner binary from GitHub to an S3 bucket.
 The EC2 instance will fetch the distribution from the S3 bucket instead of the internet.

-Secrets and private keys which are passed to the lambdas as environment variables are encrypted by default by a KMS key managed by the module.
-Alternatively you can pass your own KMS key.
-Encryption via KMS can be complete disabled by setting `encrypt_secrets` to `false`.
+Secrets and private keys are stored in SSM Parameter Store.
+These values are encrypted using the default KMS key for SSM or passing in a custom KMS key.

 ![Architecture](docs/component-overview.svg)